Mark Roman | October 30, 2023 | Boat Accidents

 While operating a boat while intoxicated is illegal in Florida, drunk boating accidents, unfortunately, still happen.
 If you or a loved one has suffered injuries in a boating accident involving alcohol, it is vital to speak with a personal injury attorney.
 A lawyer can investigate your accident and help you seek justice for the harm you’ve suffered.
 Whether you’re filing a personal injury lawsuit or wrongful death claim, your attorney can advocate on your behalf throughout your case.
 Allowing a personal injury lawyer to represent you gives you the best opportunity to obtain the fair compensation you need.

-For more information, please contact today the legal team at Roman Austin Personal Injury Lawyers for a free initial consultation with a boat accident lawyer in Clearwater, FL.
+For more information, please get in touch with the legal team at Roman Austin Car Accident and Personal Injury Lawyers today to schedule a complimentary initial consultation with one of our attorneys.